See which stocks are posting big moves after the bell on Wednesday. » Read More

 The head of the Federal Reserve ripped into cryptocurrencies on Wednesday, saying they present serious risks to investors. » Read More

 The "Fast Money" traders share their first moves for the market open.

-See which stocks are posting big moves after the bell.
+See which stocks are posting big moves after the bell on Tuesday.